ords/micro/readme.md

 # Getting Started
-This Project uses Typescript and react to create a micro frontend architecture
+This Project uses Typescript and react to create a micro frontend architecture.
+Most over engineered project in the history of projects.

 # Packages
 Here the different packages are described.
 Please see the picture below for the high level architecture.